cortexrd/Knack-Toolkit-Library/README.md

 #### User Filters

-In addition to being able to create named buttons for the User Filters that are saved in localStorage, it is possible to upload your settings to Knack and download them back wherever and whenever needed.
+In addition to being able to create named buttons for the User Filters that are saved in localStorage, it is possible with a bit of setup to upload your settings to Knack and download them back wherever and whenever needed.
 This two-way process is automatically done in the background, and can be seen as a backup method, but also to migrate them to other devices (or browsers, see note below).
 Note that if you migrate filters from one app to another, typically a temporary development copy, some filters may not work due to the record IDs that have changed for connected fields.
 This is a normal behavior, and the only way to fix this is to redo their settings and save back to the same button name.

 To support automatic Upload and Download, follow this procedure: